 At its inception, this training program was developed with sole aim of upskilling and training our own staff.
-However, this ability to sustainably develop the special needs project, while providing a high level of professional practice and progressive delivery of services has seen our project become a model and resource for similar organisations in Haiti.
+However, this ability to sustainably develop the disabilities project, while providing a high level of professional practice and progressive delivery of services has seen our project become a model and resource for similar organisations in Haiti.
 With this in mind, our training program has most recently expanded to provide training and support to partner organisations in Haiti.

 Here we have expanded our NPFS Professional Training Program by training community agents in different localities to give them the ability to provide therapeutic health care and education for children with special needs.
 The program has been developed and implemented with some success over the last year, during which period 5 rehabilitation staff and 2 education staff received professional training in Kay Germaine, Tabarre.

 They now in turn provide services at small clinics throughout the diocese of Port de Paix and also provide training to 24 volunteers who work with geographically isolated families to provide a basic range of rehabilitative and educational services.

 This initiative now serves an estimated 700 children with disabilities.
 As part of the programme we now travel once every 2 months to Mawouj to provide onsite training and to assist with the monitoring and evaluation of services.
 In doing so we are attempting to reverse the marginalization of this vulnerable population by providing quality therapeutic services and support to families.
 Through these efforts we believe that we will reduce the likelihood of abandonment and increase Haiti’s capacity to become more self-reliant in the provision of therapeutic health care to its citizens with disabilities.